What is leaching? This is a commonly asked question. Let’s learn more about types of leaching in plants and soil.

 The soil in your garden is like a sponge.
-When rain falls, the soil near the top absorbs as much as possible, keeping it available to the plants growing there.
+When rain falls, the soil near the top absorbs as much as possible, keeping the moisture available to the plants growing there.
 Once the soil is filled with all the water it can hold, the water begins to leak down through the layers of rock and subsoil beneath your garden.
 When the water sinks down, it takes soluble chemicals with it, such as nitrogen and other fertilizer components, as well as any pesticides you may have used.
 This is the first of the types of leaching.

 What soil type is most prone to leaching?
 The more porous the soil, the easier it is for chemicals to pass through.
 Pure sand is probably the best leaching type but isn’t very hospitable to garden plants.
 In general, the more sand your garden soil has, the more likely it is that you will have excess leaching.
 On the other hand, soil with more of a clay component presents less of a leaching problem.

 Leaching in plants is more an environmental concern than that of poor drainage.
 Once your pesticides have leached from the plants themselves down through your soil into the water table, they begin to affect the environment.
 This is one reason why many gardeners prefer organic methods of pest control.

 Leaching of potted plants